UIC-CS484/assignment-2---final-project-repository-group18/README.md

 Frontend is made in React JS and backend in NodeJS ( with Express.js ) .Both frontend and backend server need to be started.
 Before starting both frontend and backend servers please install the appropriate dependencies.

-1. Dependencies for Backend - NodeJS, npm and packages inside the package.json file
+1. Dependencies for Backend - NodeJS, npm and packages inside the package.json file , .env file
 2. Dependencies for Frontend - ReactJS, React Context API, MaterialUI

-Tools and IDEs - Visual Studio Code, Postman, SQLiteStudio
+## Tools and IDEs - Visual Studio Code, Postman, SQLiteStudio

 ## Storage of User Details